 Just as we human beings might brew some peppermint tea when we are feeling congested with a head cold, so too can dogs benefit from easier breathing if a couple of mint leaves are sprinkled about their supper.

 Although we have already touched on how plant-based food can prove difficult for dogs to digest, it can become more of a healthy challenge than a hindrance if the portions and serving style are just right.

-This is, after all, a big part of how fibre gives the digestive system workout, and mint has a healthy level of natural fibre within it that will help keep your dog regular from top to bottom, so to speak.
+This is, after all, a big part of how fiber gives the digestive system workout, and mint has a healthy level of natural fiber within it that will help keep your dog regular from top to bottom, so to speak.